dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

-2. Comment entity of bundle email_reply that is then transformed to either answer_number , answer_text or answer_list
+2. Comment entity of bundle email_reply that is then transformed to either answer_number , answer or answer_list

 Usecase